diegoalarc/Test__MB1_and_MB2/README.md

 Corresponds to the project for the [MB2 course Introduction to Programming and Geostatistics](http://eagle-science.org/project/programming-and-geostatistical-analysis/).

-Through this first script an easy and fast way is proposed to observe the decrease over time of the water level of the Acualeo Lagoon in Chile.
+Through this script an easy and fast way is proposed to observe the decrease over time of the water level of the Acualeo Lagoon in Chile.
 It is also possible to modify this code to observe other gaps in the world, using the data provided by [Global SDG database](https://www.sdg661.app/data-products/data-downloads) and a a preset georeferenced area (which can be changed by a Shapefile).

 [Link to download the water bodies of Chile by Global SDG database](https://storage.googleapis.com/global-surface-water-stats/zips/Chile_all.zip)